Prologis

 Dividend income helps, but rate sensitivity still hits NAV and how much investors pay for future Core FFO.

-too much new warehouse supply
+Too much new warehouse supply

 the moat is location, not immunity.
 If developers add too many new buildings in key markets, pricing power gets less impressive.